bookercodes/booker.codes/works/scrimba-blog.md

 Rather than answer every question one on one, I identified Scrimba's **unfair advantage**:

 > Scrimba students are vocal about their problems.
-We can address these pre-validated topics with written content and reach new customers.
+We can address these pre-validated topics with written content.
 Chances are, learners who haven't encountered Scrimba yet have the same queries!
+We can reach new customers.

 ![Scrimba blog alt text](../../img/scrimba-blog-questions-to-posts.png)